JAlcocerT/JAlcocerT/content/blog/entrep_prod_tools.md

 Now, how to built great [products](https://jalcocert.github.io/JAlcocerT/product-skills-for-data-analytics/)?

 What it is our potential client?

-What does it values the most? what are their *pain points*?
+What does it values the most?
+What are their *pain points*?

 Given that you have a cool website, already with web analytics.

-People are reading, so...what are they interested at?
+People are reading, so...**what are they interested at?**

 You got to know about that thanks to a [newsletter/forms](https://jalcocert.github.io/JAlcocerT/blog/dev-forms/).